Gabriele Klein

-Gabriele Klein (born 1957) is a sociologist, dance theorist and professor at the University of Hamburg.
+Gabriele Klein (born 1957) is a sociologist, cultural theorist, and dance scholar.

 Life

-From 1977 to 1987 Gabriele Klein studied Sociology, History, Sports Sciences, Contemporary Dance and Education at the Universities of Bielefeld, Bochum and Essen, as well as at the Amsterdam School of the Arts (Amsterdamse Hogeschool voor de Kunsten).
-She completed her Doctorate in Social Sciences at the University of Bochum in 1990.
-Her dissertation was published in 1992 under the title: Women Bodies Dance.
-A Civilization Theory of Dance (Frauen Körper Tanz.
-Eine Zivilisationsgeschichte des Tanzes) (ISBN 978-3453070325).
-She was habilitated in 1998 with the study, published in 1999: Electronic Vibration.
-Pop Culture Theory (Electronic Vibration.
-Pop Kultur Theorie) (ISBN 978-3810041029).
-In 2002 she was appointed professor at the University of Hamburg.
-She is also the head, since 2005, of the interdisciplinary Center for Performance Studies and the post-graduate course of the same name.
+From 1977 to 1987 Gabriele Klein studied Social Sciences, History, Sports Sciences, Theater, Film, and Television Studies, Contemporary Dance and Education at the Universities of Bielefeld, Bochum and Essen, as well as in Amsterdam.
+She completed her Doctorate in Social Sciences at the Ruhr University Bochum in 1990.
+Her dissertation was published in 1992 under the title: Frauen Körper Tanz.
+Eine Zivilisationsgeschichte des Tanzes (Women Bodies Dance.
+A Civilization Theory of Dance).
+Since the publication of her dissertation, Gabriele Klein has been regarded as one of the pioneers of German dance studies.

+She completed her habilitation in 1998 with a thesis entitled Electronic Vibration.
+Pop Kultur Theorie (Electronic Vibration.
+Pop Culture Theory), which was published in 1999.
+In 2002 she took up a professorship at the University of Hamburg, a post she held until her retirement in 2023.
+There, she was the head of the Department of Culture, Media and Society, the interdisciplinary Center for Performance Studies, and the post-graduate course of the same name.
 She has occupied numerous international professorships.
 Since 2022 she also holds the professorship for ballet and dance (Hans van Manen Chair) at the University of Amsterdam.

 Since 1994 she has been the head of various research projects and has appeared as organizer of numerous national and international academic events.
-From 1997 to 2001 she was chair of the Society for Dance Research (Gesellschaft für Tanzforschung, GTF).
+She was also co-founder and, from 1997 to 2001, chair of the Gesellschaft für Tanzforschung, GTF (Society for Dance Research).